microsoft/playwright/docs/api.md

 Provide credentials for [HTTP authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).

-> **NOTE** Browsers may cache credentials that resulted in successful auth.
-That means passing different credentials after successful authentication or passing `null` to disable authentication is unreliable.
-Instead, create a separate browser context that will not have previous credentials cached.
+> **NOTE** Browsers may cache credentials after successful authentication.
+Passing different credentials or passing `null` to disable authentication will be unreliable.
+To remove or replace credentials, create a new browser context instead.

 #### browserContext.setOffline(offline)
 - `offline` <[boolean]> Whether to emulate network being offline for the browser context.